Listen this article

 Everything seems to indicate that the current crisis of the Venezuelan economy, starting with its main industry, thirsty and urged by foreign currency, together with the recent financial sanctions of the US government and the declarations of selective default of some debt bonds, makes the Maduro government to look for alternatives and new sources of financing.
 Then, the Petro, rather than a cryptocurrency in the style of Bitcoin or Ethereum, would be a new form of encrypted debt that seeks a bypass of sanctions and difficulties in attracting new currency.

 The great challenge is a generation of trust -beyond the fact that Venezuela actually has the oil reserves destined to "back" the Petro-, which allows investors to buy the cryptocurrency.
-Taking into account the little confidence it generated, Petro's success would be achieved by offering large discounts and having the large foreign oil companies as the main muscle of interest and political closeness with the government.
+Taking IGNORE INTO account the little confidence it generated, Petro's success would be achieved by offering large discounts and having the large foreign oil companies as the main muscle of interest and political closeness with the government.
 Thus, mainly the Russian and Chinese oil companies will be called to buy the new cryptocurrency, that is, the purchase of oil in the future.
 Petro's survival depends on the demand beyond the year in which it was invented.

 LatinAmerican Post | Luis Alberto Lozada